Residual permutation test for regression coefficient testing: Discussion

 \section{Discussion}

-In this paper, we propose a new method for high-dimensional fixed design regression coefficient test.
-RPT is a permutation-based approach that exploits the exchangeability of the noise terms to achieve finite-population validity control.
-Our approach uses the fact that the empirical residuals of the classical OLS fit is equivalent to the projection of the $n$-dimensional noise vector onto an $(n - p)$-dimensional subspace to construct a valid test for $p < n / 2$ based on multiple subspace projection.
+In this paper, we propose a new method for fixed design regression coefficient test {\revone when the number of covariates $p$ can be as large as a fraction of the sample size $n$}.
+RPT is a permutation-based approach that exploits the exchangeability of the noise terms to achieve finite-sample size control.
+Our approach uses the fact that the empirical residuals of the classical OLS fit is equivalent to the projection of the noise vector onto an subspace orthogonal to the design to construct a test with valid size for $p < n / 2$ based on multiple subspace projection.
 At the same time, we provide power analysis of RPT, and derived the signal detection rate of the coefficient $b$ in the presence of heavy-tailed noise vector $\bs{\varepsilon}$.
-As a by product, we propose $\textrm{RPT}_{\textrm{EM}}$ and demonstrate its validity and power via numerical experiments.
+As a by product, we propose $\textrm{RPT}_{\textrm{EM}}$ and demonstrate its size validity and power via numerical experiments.
 It would be of interest to understand the theoretical properties of $\textrm{RPT}_{\textrm{EM}}$ in future study.

-In the higher dimensional regime $n / 2 \le p < n$, we propose the naive RPT, and prove its finite-population validity under spherically invariant distributions, and compare it with ANOVA as well as other competing approaches via numerical experiments.
-In the meanwhile, we provide a more profound theoretical and empirical analysis of ANOVA test, which is of independent interest for practitioners interested in ANOVA.
+In the regime where $n / 2 \le p < n$, we propose the naive RPT, and prove its finite-sample size validity under spherically invariant distributions, and compare it with ANOVA as well as other competing approaches via numerical experiments.
+In the meanwhile, we provide a more profound analysis of ANOVA test, which is of independent interest for practitioners interested in ANOVA.

-Distribution-free inference and test is an important topic in statistics research.
-In this paper, permutation test facilitates an important basis for construction of finite-population tests hypothesis tests with distribution-free validity.
-This sheds light on extending permutation tests to solve other distribution-free problems in modern statistics, which we leave as future work.
+In this paper, permutation test facilitates an important basis for construction of our test.
+This sheds light on extending permutation tests to solve other problems in modern statistics, which we leave as future work.
 In addition, permutation tests and its related the rank based tests have also been applied in model-free uncertainty quantification of machine learning predictions~\citep{LRW13,BHV14,RPC19}.
 It would be of interest if the power analysis techniques invented in this paper could be used to understand the efficiency of these approaches in modern machine learning applications.

+\begin{acks}[Acknowledgments] The authors would like to thank the Editor, the Associate Editor and two anonymous referees for helpful comments that improved the paper.
+YW is also affiliated with Shanghai Artificial Intelligence Laboratory and Shanghai Qi Zhi Institute. \end{acks} \begin{funding} The research of TW was supported by EPSRC grant EP/T02772X/2.
+The research of YW was supported by National Key R \& D Program (2022YFA1008100), and the grant of National Natural Science Foundation of China (NSFC) 12201341. \end{funding}